 Management reviews its estimate of the useful lives of depreciable assets at each reporting date based on the expected utility of the assets.
+This has resulted in additional items being capitalised namely damp proofing, electrical rewires and internal & external wall insulation with the lives of these additional assets are disclosed in the accounting policies.
 Uncertainties in these estimates relate to technological obsolescence that may change the utility of certain software and IT equipment and changes to decent homes standards which may require more frequent replacement of key components.

-3. Significant judgements and estimates (continued) Estimation uncertainty (continued)
+3 Significant Judgements and Estimates (continued)

+Estimation uncertainty (continued)

-2) Defined benefit obligation (DBO)
+2) Defined Benefit Obligation (DBO)